backbonecabal/ycabal-docs/docs.any.sender/client/README.md

   wait: [AsyncFunction: wait] }
 ```

-Now that any.sender has accepted the job, we can simply request to wait until it is confirmed:
+Now that Backbone Cabal has accepted the job, we can simply request to wait until it is confirmed:

 ```js
 // wait until the transaction is mined